 The Telco Insider Attack Spike

-I recently as part of a series co-hosted by Team8, Amdocs and AT&T called “The Future of Telco Cybersecurity.”
+I recently participated in a webinar as part of a series co-hosted by Team8, Amdocs and AT&T called “The Future of Telco Cybersecurity.”
 I encourage you to watch the recording, which featured an interesting and wide-ranging discussion of the many security issues confronting telecommunications companies as we start winding down this crazy and unprecedented year.

 As soon as I heard the audience would be made up of security personnel from the telecommunications industry, I knew that I wanted to focus my section of the presentation on what makes such companies uniquely vulnerable to insider threats.
 With the extraordinary disruptions of the past year, as well as the major changes imminent with the arrival of 5G, telcos have their fair share of external threats to mitigate and stop.
 But malicious insiders are also set to become a major issue.
 In this post, I will explain why I believe that is the case and how deception is crucial to paralyzing insiders before they get anywhere near critical assets beyond their job descriptions.